 "The clever combatant imposes his will on the enemy, but does not allow the enemy's will to be imposed on him," General Paulson said.
 "Do you know who said that, James?"

 "Sun Tzu," he said.
 "You should read more military history.
 General Foster quotes Sun Tzu at every meeting.
 Foster is a deep thinker.
 And lately he has been thinking about Sarajevo."

 "I thought we put that issue to bed," I said.
 "If anything, the tactical situation has gotten worse."

-"We need to take the offensive, Eddie," Paulson said.
+"We need to take the offensive, James," Paulson said.
 "Foster says, and I agree, that with the proper initiative we cannot fail."

 "Elan vital," I said.

 "The problem with 'elan vital,' is that it never works," I said.
 "The Germans and the French demonstrated that in the first World War.
 Besides, do we really want to get into a shooting war with unarmed airplanes?"